gdumencu/WaterLevel/prompt-library - WaterLevel/T5_RBAC/WL_T5_5_Summary_v1.md

 - Include challenges and resolutions
 - Provide next-step recommendations
 - Format as a structured summary
+ - List key functions in each backend file with their roles
 ---

 ## ✅ Final Prompt